karlp/zypsnips/sim-card-notes.md

 * SOFNG SMO-014
 * XUNPU SMC-214

-TE style is also the cheapest, by a decent margin, even on digikey.
+TE style is also the cheapest, by a decent margin, even on digikey, and is well stocked everywhere on octopart.

 ### The "12.63" format, CD on the outside.
 I'm not sure who the original design is here.
 Comes in 6 pin and 8 pin versions.